maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Alternatively, you can remove a window from the top of the stack without destroying it by using :meth:`hildon.WindowStack.pop`.
 The window will be automatically hidden and the previous one will appear.

-For advanced details on stack handling, see :class:`HildonWindowStack`
+For advanced details on stack handling, see :class:`WindowStack`

 Basic hildon.StackableWindow example
 ====================================